xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 between the big toe and the other toes.
 It's meant to help our feet not get stuck in the wet mud.
 Grabbing rice in small bunches we pull them from the seed tray and plant them about an inch deep into the mud and compact some mud around it.

+_Fun language note, my wife asked me if I saw the tabi once and I thought she meant a tabby cat.
+I wasn't aware of the name of the footwear._

 Now the rice is in the field we're at risk of attack.
 Wild boar and deer just love to snack on our hard work - this means it's time to put up the electric fence.
 We'll have